ATTIC INSULATION INSTALLATION

 Fiberglass Loose Fill Insulation

 - This product is cost-effective and can be installed in a matter of hours.
 This is the most popular type of insulation used by homeowners.
-It is also the cheaper option because it is made of recycled paper.
-A downside to this insulation is that it is dusty and can cause discomfort if you have allergies.

 - The R-value of fiberglass insulation is typically 2 ½ to 3 ½ per inch

 - You should always wear a respirator when handling loose-fill fibreglass insulation or leave upgrades and retrofits to professional insulation companies with the right personal protective gear and equipment.